- Home

 Introduction

-The purpose of this Master Plan is to create a community driven vision for Cozens Ranch Open Space that identifies needs, goals and strategies to activate this under utilized 120 acre open space asset.
+The purpose of this Master Plan was to create a community driven vision for Cozens Ranch Open Space that identified needs, goals and strategies to activate this under utilized 120 acre open space asset.
+To achieve this vision, the Master Plan used public input and technical analysis to create the following goals which strive to balance preservation of this natural resource with activation of the Fraser River area through enhanced recreational amenities.

-GOAL #1: Create an implementable community driven vision for Cozens Ranch Open Space that identifies open space needs, goals
+GOAL #1: Create an implementable community driven vision for Cozens Ranch Open Space that identifies open space needs, goals and strategies to activate this under-utilized 120-acre open space asset and acquire additional funding with project partners for priority projects in 2018.

-GOAL #2: Build a consensus for the planning effort with the desired outcome of protecting the land, river and wildlife while increasing
+GOAL #2: Build a consensus for the planning effort with the desired outcome of protecting the land, river and wildlife while increasing river access, recreational activities and educational opportunities in order to connect residents and visitors to the beauty and serenity of the Fraser River.

 GOAL #3: Protect, connect and inspire.

-GOAL #4: Use the Fraser River Corridor as a major local and regional asset to expand the existing tourist industry and to build and
+GOAL #4: Use the Fraser River Corridor as a major local and regional asset to expand the existing tourist industry and to build and support economic diversification.

 GOAL #5: Develop a balance between recreation and preservation to create a successful river corridor in Cozens Ranch Open Space.